nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### List all tasks `alltasks `

-List all tasks in the task list of a project and enters the Task scope.
+List all tasks in the task list of a project and enter the Task scope.

 Format: `alltasks `